lolcommits/lolcommits-lolsrv/README.md

 uploading images that have not already been synced.

 You configure the plugin by setting the base url of the remote server.
-The server must respond to these requests.
+The server must respond at these paths:

+**GET /lols**

+Returns a JSON array of all lolcommits already synced.
+The commit `sha` is the only required JSON attribute (used to identify the already synced image).

 **POST /uplol**

-These params are submitted as `multipart/form-data`.
+The following upload params are `multipart/form-data` encoded:

 * `lol`  - captured lolcommit image file
 * `url`  - remote repository URL (with commit SHA appended)
 * `repo` - repository name e.g. mroth/lolcommits
 * `date` - UTC date time for the commit (ISO8601)
 * `sha`  - commit SHA

-**GET /lols**

-Should return a JSON array of all lolcommits already synced.
-The commit `sha` is the only required JSON attribute (used to identify the already synced image).

 ## Requirements